defenseunicorns/leapfrogai/src/leapfrogai_api/README.md

 ### Running

 > [!IMPORTANT]
 > The following steps assume that you already have a deployed and accessible UDS Kubernetes cluster and LeapfrogAI.
-Please follow the steps within the LeapfrogAI documentation website for details.
+Please follow the steps within the [DEVELOPMENT.md](../../docs/DEVELOPMENT.md) for details.

 1. Install dependencies